Flayms/Markdown2Pdf/README.md

 Alternatively you can also install the packages from the script manually and configure a custom installation path with `ModuleOptions.FromLocalPath()`.

+### Further modification

+To get more control over the HTML generation (e.g. to add your own JS-Scripts), modify the `converter.ContentTemplate`.

 ### Used Modules

 * [MathJax](https://github.com/mathjax/MathJax): Latex-Math rendering